kliu20/jRAPL/README.md

 For a general explanation, check our [webpage](http://kliu20.github.io/jRAPL/).

-jRAPL works for three Intel architectures -- Sandy Bridge, Sandy Bridge_ep (Server) and Ivy Bridge.
+jRAPL works for Intel microarchitectures of Skylake, Haswell, Sandy Bridge, Sandy Bridge_ep (Server) and Ivy Bridge.
 Each architecture has different RAPL support.

 - Sandy Bridge/Ivy Bridge: uncore GPU, CPU and package support.

-- Sandy Bridge_ep: DRAM, CPU and package support.
+- Skylake, Haswell, Sandy Bridge_ep: DRAM, CPU and package support.

 You need check which one is your CPU architecture before you use jRAPL.